zowe/docs-site/docs/extend/extend-apiml/onboard-overview.md

 # Onboarding Overview

-## What can you expect from this guide

-This guide shows how to onboard [sample service](#Sample-REST-API-Service) into Zowe.
-There are various ways how to achieve this, depending on the language your service is written in, or the choice of framework.
-The intent of this guide is to demonstrate various approaches you can take and explain the process in detail.
-At the end of the guide, you will:
+As a developer, learn how to onboard the [sample service](#Sample-REST-API-Service) into Zowe.
+Depending on the programming language or framework, use the following detailed guides for onboarding.
+By the end of the guide you should be able to:

-- have the [sample service](#Sample-REST-API-Service) onboarded in Zowe
+- have the [sample service](#Sample-REST-API-Service) onboarded in Zowe.
-- be able to select and apply appropriate onboarding method for your service
+- select and apply appropriate onboarding method for your service.

 ## Prerequisites

+Meet the following prerequisites before you onboard your service:

 - Running instance of Zowe

-  Zowe instance with API Mediation Layer running is mandatory prerequisite for service to onboard into.
-You should be able to login to API Catalog to verify service's onboarding is successful.
+  Log in to API Catalog to verify if the service is onboarded successfully.

-  For [static onboarding](#//TODO), access to Zowe runtime is required, so the static service definition can be created.
+  **Note**: For [static onboarding](onboard-static-definition.md), access to Zowe runtime is required, so the static service definition can be created.

 - Certificate that is trusted by Zowe

-  Zowe uses secured communication over TLSv1.2 so protocol version and use of certificate is required.
-The certificate needs to be trusted by Zowe so the service can register in Discovery service.
-More information about [API Mediation Layer security setup](api-mediation-security.md#certificate-management-in-zowe-api-mediation-layer)
+  Zowe uses secured communication over TLSv1.2, thus the protocol version and the certificate is required.
+For more information, see [API Mediation Layer security setup](api-mediation-security.md#certificate-management-in-zowe-api-mediation-layer).

-- Rest API enabled service that you want to onboard
+- Rest API-enabled service that you want to onboard

-  This can be arbitrary Rest API enabled service or you can use the [sample service](#Sample-REST-API-Service).
+  Any Rest API-enabled service or the [sample service](#Sample-REST-API-Service).

-  Service should document it's Rest API by providing valid Swagger Json.
-This documentation is displayed in API Catalog.
-OpenApi 2.0/3.0 standards are supported.
+  Your service should be documented in a valid `OpenApi 2.0/3.0` Swagger JSON format, and will be displayed in API Catalog.

 - Access to Zowe artifactory